-Note: If obstructions are encountered between the building and the pole or span clamp, locate the drop wire reel on the pole line side of the obstruction, place the wire over or through the obstruction and then attach the wire to the building, making sure that the wire rests flat on the ground between the obstruction and the building.
+Note: If obstructions are encountered between the building and the pole or span clamp, locate the drop wire reel on the pole line side of the obstruction; place the wire over or through the obstruction, and then attach the wire to the building, making sure that the wire rests flat on the ground between the obstruction and the building.

 - (2) Roll or carry the drop wire reel from the building to the pole or span clamp location, paying out the wire so that it rests flat on the ground. - (3) Tie a bowline knot in one end of the handline around the drop wire at the reel.
-The length of the handline shall be greater than the distance from the ground to the drop wire attachment point. - (4) Set the brake of the drop wire reel so that when the wire is raised by the handline there will be sufficient tension in the wire to enable it to be pulled up to the approximate required height in the span. - (5) Loop the other end of the handline under the body belt as described in 2.05 and climb the pole or, if at a span clamp, the ladder. - (6) Place the handline over the strand, guard arm, drive hook, or crossarm from the side toward the building. - (7) Raise the drop wire to the approximate required height by pulling the handline over the strand or other support and then lash the handline to the pole or strand. - (8) Attach the drop wire to the pole or strand in a standard manner without removing the handline.
-When attaching the drop wire to a span clamp, bear in mind that the suspension strand is forced out of line by the ladder resting against it and make any adjustments that are necessary to avoid excessive tension in the wire span when the employee is working from the ladder and also to ensure proper sag and clearance after removal of the ladder.
-A suggested method of accomplishing this is to determine the position of the drop wire clamp on the drop wire with the strand displaced, then to estimate the location the strand will occupy when the ladder is removed and adjust the location of the drop wire accordingly.
-To estimate the final position of the strand, it will be helpful if sights are taken towards and along adjacent spans where no corners are involved. and measurement is made of the amount of displacement caused by the ladder.
-If there is any doubt as to the exact distance the clamp should be moved, provide extra length in the drop wire span, rather than less, if clearance requirements can be met, as this will result in a lower tension in the drop wire.
+The length of the handline shall be greater than the distance from the ground to the drop wire attachment point. - (4) Set the brake of the drop wire reel so that when the wire is raised by the handline there will be sufficient tension in the wire to enable it to be pulled to the approximate required height in the span.

-(9) Remove the handline from the drop wire.
-Cut the wire, leaving a sufficient length to reach the terminating point, and complete the connection in a standard manner.
+- (5) Loop the other end of the handline to a

-5.02 Place a drop wire between two buildings in the same manner as for a pole-to-building run, providing as much sag as practicable in the wire span.
-A temporary guide loop, such as shown in Fig. 8, should be installed on the first building attachment at which the wire span is to be raised, to prevent accidental disengagement of the handline from the building attachment.
+B Handline Carrier or under the body belt ← as described in 2.05 and climb the pole or, if at a span clamp, the ladder. - (6) Place the handline over the strand, guard arm, drive hook, or crossarm from the side toward the building. - (7) Raise the drop wire to the approximate required height by pulling the handline over the strand or other support and then lash the handline to the pole or strand. - (8) Attach the drop wire to the pole or strand in a standard manner without removing the handline.
+When attaching the drop wire to a span clamp, bear in mind that the suspension strand is forced out of line by the ladder resting against it.
+Make any adjustments that are necessary to avoid excessive tension in the wire span when working from the ladder and also to ensure proper sag and clearance after removal of the ladder. - (9) Remove the handline from the drop wire.
+Cut the wire, leaving a sufficient length to reach the terminating point, and complete the connection in a standard manner. - 5.02 Place a drop wire between two buildings in the same manner as for a pole-to-building run, providing as much sag as practicable in the wire span.
+A temporary guide loop, such as shown in Fig. 9, should be installed on the first building attachment at which the wire span is to be raised, to prevent accidental disengagement of the handline from the building attachment.
 Support the tension in the wire by lashing the handline, which was used in raising the wire, to a substantial and secure support near the base of the building and then install the second drop wire clamp of the span.